Deep Plane Facelift Recovery: Day-by-Day Visual Timeline

 Myth: Swelling peaks on day 1

-Fact: Swelling typically peaks around days 2-3 before gradually improving.
+Fact: Swelling typically peaks at days 2–4, with day 3 most common, before gradually improving.
 This is normal and expected.

 Key Takeaways